fandru/Pramati/trainee/query.md

 ##### List of employees whose name has a vowel

-* SELECT nameFROM employeeWHERE name LIKE '%A%'OR name LIKE '%E%'OR name LIKE '%I%'OR name LIKE '%O%'OR name LIKE '%U%'OR name LIKE '%a%'OR name LIKE '%e%'OR name LIKE '%i%'OR name LIKE '%o%'OR name LIKE '%u%'
+* SELECT name FROM employee WHERE name LIKE '%A%'OR name LIKE '%E%'OR name LIKE '%I%'OR name LIKE '%O%'OR name LIKE '%U%'OR name LIKE '%a%'OR name LIKE '%e%'OR name LIKE '%i%'OR name LIKE '%o%'OR name LIKE '%u%'

 ##### List of employees whose's manager name has a vowel and employee salary is less than 20000